 GeneCards Summary for GABRA5 Gene

-GABRA5 (Gamma-Aminobutyric Acid (GABA) A Receptor, Alpha 5) is a Protein Coding gene.
-Diseases associated with GABRA5 include prader-willi syndrome and angelman syndrome.
-Among its related pathways are Akt Signaling and Apoptosis Pathway.
+GABRA5 (Gamma-Aminobutyric Acid Type A Receptor Alpha5 Subunit) is a Protein Coding gene.
+Diseases associated with GABRA5 include Childhood Absence Epilepsy and Angelman Syndrome.
+Among its related pathways are Apoptosis Pathway and Transmission across Chemical Synapses.
 GO annotations related to this gene include receptor activity and chloride channel activity.
 An important paralog of this gene is GABRA4.